Query Syntax

 This is useful when attempting to detect all syntax errors in a given parse tree, since these missing node are not captured

-queries.
+by (ERROR) queries.
 Specific missing node types can also be queried:

 (MISSING identifier) @missing-identifier